rodhis/Car-Rental-App/README.md

 4- Again, on the same terminal, type `npm run dev` to run the Vite (front-end) server;

-5- Open a different terminal and type `npm run server` to run json-server (database).
+5- Open a different terminal on the same project folder and type `npm run server` to run json-server (database).

 Note that <strong>both Vite and Json-Server must be running in different terminals</strong> for the project to work.